MafiaHub/awesome-mafia/README.md

-# Awesome Mafia modding tools
+# Awesome Mafia Modding tools and Resources

-A curated list of awesome Mafia modding resources and tools.
+A curated list of awesome Mafia modding tools and resources.

 ## Contents